smir3/4.School_District_Analysis/README.md

 During this analysis, Maria asked me to replace the ninth graders' math and reading scores for Thomas High School with NaNs (an undefined number) due to evidence of academic dishonesty.

-Task Deliverables: The goal of this analysis is to report a School District Analysis which includes:
+Task Deliverables: The goal of this analysis is to examine how replacing the ninth graders' math and reading scores affected the School District Analysis.

+The School District Analysis includes:
 - a district summary
 - a school summary
 - the top 5 and bottom 5 performing schools